JettM9104/GTFS-Parser/static-gtfs/readme.md

 1. Clone this repository onto your machine - `git clone https://github.com/JettM9104/GTFS-Parser/`
 2. Create a folder called data inside the `static-gtfs` folder
 3. Change the paths inside the code to match the paths of your data folder.

+## How do I build the GUI?
+Use the provided `CMakeLists.txt`, install CMake with `brew install cmake` for mac/linux and download it online for windows; Download QT and update the version number inside of the `CMakeLists.cpp`.